bigscience-workshop/petals/README.md

 export INITIAL_PEERS=/ip4/127.0.0.1/tcp/31337/p2p/QmS9KwZptnVdB9FFV7uGgaTq4sEKBwcYeKZDfSpyKDUd1g
 PYTHONPATH=. pytest tests --durations=0 --durations-min=1.0 -v
 ```

+After you're done, you can terminate the servers and ensure that no zombie processes are left with `pkill -f petals.cli.run_server && pkill -f p2p`.

 The automated tests use a more complex server configuration that can be found [here](https://github.com/bigscience-workshop/petals/blob/main/.github/workflows/run-tests.yaml).